Kara Davud Pasha

-Kara Davud Pasha, also known as simply Davud Pasha (داود باشا) or as Hain Davud Pasha ("Davud Pasha the Traitor"), was an Ottoman statesman who became briefly Grand Vizier of the Ottoman Empire in 1622, during the reign of his brother-in-law Mustafa I.
+Kara Davud Pasha (c.
+1570 – 18 January 1623) also known as simply Davud Pasha (داود باشا) or as Hain Davud Pasha ("Davud Pasha the Traitor"), was an Ottoman statesman who became briefly Grand Vizier of the Ottoman Empire in 1622, during the reign of his brother-in-law Mustafa I.

+Career

-His first position was of Kethüda under Mehmed III (1595–1603) then he was named Kapıcıbaşı under Ahmed I. He married in 1604 (consummated in March 1606) a half-sister of Ahmed's, daughter of Sultan Mehmed III and Halime Hatun.
-They had a son, Sultanzade Süleyman Bey, and a daughter whose name is unknown.
-He became Kapudan Pasha for a brief time during the first reign of Mustafa I (1617–1618).
+His first position was of Kethüda under Mehmed III (1595–1603) then he was named Kapıcıbaşı under Ahmed I. He became Kapudan Pasha for a brief time during the first reign of Mustafa I (1617–1618).
 He was appointed Beylerbey of Rumelia and shortly afterwards vizier.

-He was Grand Vizier on 20 May 1622 during Mustafa I's reign through the influence of Halime Sultan, Mustafa's mother and his own mother-in-law.
+He was appointed to position of Grand Vizier on 20 May 1622, through the influence of Halime Sultan, Mustafa's mother and his own mother-in-law.

 He carried out the execution of Osman II, cutting off his ear as proof to give to Halime that Osman was dead.
 He was dismissed on 13 June 1622, and executed on 18 January 1623.
 He was buried in Murat Pasha Mosque, Aksaray.